 At a glance

-- Certification schemes will be a way to comply with the GDPR and enhance your transparency.
+- Certification schemes will be a way to demonstrate your compliance with the GDPR and enhance transparency.

-- Certification schemes should reflect the needs of micro, small and medium sized enterprises.
+- Certification schemes should reflect the needs of small and medium sized enterprises.

-- Certification schemes under GDPR will be approved by the ICO and delivered by approved third party assessors.
+- Certification scheme criteria will be approved by the ICO and delivered by accredited certification bodies.

 - Signing up to a certification scheme is voluntary.
-However, if there is an approved certification scheme that covers your processing activity, you may wish to consider working towards it.
-It can help you demonstrate compliance to the regulator, the public and in your business to business relationships.
+However, if there is an approved certification scheme that covers your processing activity, you may wish to consider working towards it as it can help you demonstrate compliance to the regulator, the public and in your business to business relationships.

 - Who is responsible for certification?